 So I got some oranges.
 About eighty pounds in all.
 This sweet bounty comes to me each spring, courtesy of my neighbor’s enormous navel orange tree, which you can see in a post from last year.
 That post was all about learning to preserve orange slices in syrup.
 This year’s experiment leaves out the slices and focuses on the syrup by itself — which is both easier and more practical, in my view.
 Plus, I am still hopelessly dialed in to the homemade-soda-syrup channel.
 I want to make syrup out of everything, so I hope you’ll bear with my obsession until it runs its course.

 Below, you’ll find a recipe for simple orange syrup, plus three variations: orange mint, orange cardamom, and orange elderflower.
-As noted in a Gilt Taste article about flavoring your own syrups, it’s tough to hopelessly screw up a syrup.
+It’s tough to hopelessly screw up a syrup.
 You can, however, make them better or worse.
 My first attempt at basic orange syrup relied on a recipe in one of the preserving books I have here at home, and it didn’t turn out at all well.
 (To be honest, when I read the recipe I was pretty sure it wouldn’t work, but I waded in anyway.
 I wanted to believe.)
 That syrup was too thin and too tart.
-I got better results using the method described in the Gilt Taste article, making a few tweaks to suit my taste.
+I got better results using the method described in a Gilt Taste article [Update 2016: Sorry, the article is no longer linked because Gilt Taste no longer exists and I couldn’t find another source], making a few tweaks to suit my taste.

 See that tiny hand-juicer in the photo above?
 Not recommended for juicing eighty pounds of oranges.
 It was the only option I had, until I borrowed a commercial citrus press from a friend.
 Having the right tool for the job makes all the difference, particularly when it comes to repetitive stress injuries.
 I was amazed, too, by the difference in the amount of juice extracted from each orange.
 The press really smashes them flat, and fast!